Now that you have been awarded a laptop exemption to type out your Junior or Leaving Cert – what next?

 The Dyslexia Association of Ireland carries further up-to-date details on its website regarding exemptions open to students entering third-level, as follows:

 Accommodations at Third Level

-Many third level colleges and examination bodies make provision for dyslexic students taking written exams.
-These provisions can include being given extra time, being allowed to use a word processor/computer, having the specific difficulty taken into account when marking the exam paper, etc.
+Many third-level colleges and examination bodies make provision for dyslexic students taking written exams.
+These provisions can include being given extra time, being allowed to use a word processor/computer, having the specific difficulty is taken into account when marking the exam paper, etc.

 Students should consult with the Disability Officer in their college, their Tutor or Course Director, to find out precisely what provisions may be available.

 Please contact your nearest Searsol after school typing centre for details on our touch-typing classes to ensure your child has the chance to perform at their best in State exams.
 Your child can also access Typewiz.com from the comfort of your home.
 Go to Typewiz.com for more details.